In the heart of Tuscany

 Available rental bike

 You can choose between unisex 21-speed touring bikes and unisex 7-speed touring bikes with coaster brake, men's bikes available on request in different frame sizes.
 8-speed unisex electric bikes in different frame sizes are also available on request.
-The unisex bikes are suitable for all cyclists from about 148cm height and the men's bikes from 165 cm.
-You simply give your bike request when booking.
+You simply specify your wishes at time of booking.

 Weather and clima